ihumphrey/Xi-cam/docs/source/gui-plugin.md

 ## Core Concepts

-The core concepts to keep in mind when creating a GUIPlugin are data models, workflows, stages, and GUI layouts.
+The core concepts to keep in mind when creating a GUIPlugin are stages, GUI layouts, data handlers, and workflows.
+We will start with stages and GUI Layouts since they are closely tied to each other.

 ### Stages